 - Get involved with consultations and feedback to the Home Office – be armed with hard facts/statistical analysis about the impact on your business if you want to encourage/ change/shape future immigration policy.

 - Employee engagement may be key to retaining your workforce and best talent.

 We will continue to keep you abreast of Brexit news and changes.
 In the meantime, you may find our Brexit FAQ’s for EEA workers which are regularly updated of use.
-If you are interested in finding out more about how Brexit may affect your business please contact our immigration Partners, Annabel Mace and/or Supinder Sian.
+If you are interested in finding out more about how Brexit may affect your business please contact our immigration Partner, Annabel Mace.